President Harding was the 29th President of the United States.

 Many historians have mixed opinions and views regarding Warren G. Harding.
 Some historians cite him as one of the worst presidents of all time, while others applaud the job he did bridging the gap between Wilson’s idealism and the business forward-thinking of Coolidge and Hoover.

-Ultimately, Harding himself suffered from a lack of vision and was helped tremendously by several smart cabinet appointees.
-At the same time, the corruption of his more nepotistic appointments greatly damaged his reputation.
+Ultimately, President Harding himself suffered from a lack of vision and was helped tremendously by several smart cabinet appointees.
+But, at the same time, the corruption of his more nepotistic appointments significantly damaged his reputation in the American history books.